-Given a batch of $1024$ messages, the aggregate signature generation of \lahasessig~is $9\times$ more efficient and only $6.5\times$ slower than an individual generation of an RSA and Ed25519 signature, respectively, computed on a single input message.
-The factorization-based RSA incurs more latency when considering aggregation over a data batch, and therefore not suitable for low-end devices and frequent data offload. \lahases~is based on the standard Curve25519 and thereby it ensures standard compliancy and backward compatibility.
-Remark that Ed25519 does not offer aggregation capability.
+For a batch of $1024$ messages, \lahasessig~offer an aggregate signature generation that is $9\times$ more efficient and only $6.5\times$ slower than an individual generation of an RSA and Ed25519 signature, respectively, computed on a single input.
+Unlike RSA, which introduces latency for batch processing, \lahases~is better suited for resource-constrained devices and massive data offload due its use of Curve25519, ensuring standard compliance and backward compatible.
+Moreover, \lahases~offer a stateful digital signature that only trigger the pseudo-random number generator once during the key generation.
+Thus, it avoids the vulnerabilities that stems from the weak pseudo-random generators on resource-constrained devices.
+Furthermore, \lahases~generate distinct commitments for each state, thereby ensuring tighter security reduction.

-We identify only one PQ signature scheme (i.e., BLISS \cite{poppelmann2015high}) that has available benchmarking on a low-end 8-bit microcontroller.
-Our \pqhases~is $66\times$ faster than BLISS-\romannum{1}.
-The latter is not FS and suffers from side-channel attacks due to rejection sampling \cite{espitau2017side} while introducing $11\times$ larger signature size. \pqhases~is even $142\times$ faster than the standard Ed25519 that is neither PQ nor FS. \pqhases~is also standard compliant and backward-compatible with deterministic signing.
+We identify only one PQ signature scheme, BLISS \cite{espitau2017side}, with benchmarking on 8-bit MCUs.
+Our \pqhases~is $66\times$ faster than BLISS-\romannum{1}, which is vulnerable from side-channel attacks due to rejection sampling \cite{espitau2017side}. \pqhases~is $142\times$ faster than standard Ed25519, which is neither PQ-secure nor FS. \pqhases~is standard compliant and backward-compatible.

-Among conventional-secure and PQ hybrids, \hyhases~is the only viable solution for implementing on DT-enabled platforms, particularly those powered by low-end devices, while maintaining compact signature and public key sizes for continuous authentication. \hyhases~is backward compatible and adheres to standards by leveraging SHA-256 and arithmetic/EC-based operations on the Curve25519. \hyhases~offers a remarkably efficient aggregate signature and supplements it with a PQ and FS umbrella signature by using only a few hash calls.
-Therefore, our experiments confirm that \hyhases~is the ideal hybrid signature scheme for DT applications.
+Among conventional-secure and PQ hybrids, \hyhases~stands as the sole feasible choice for DT-enabled platforms, especially on low-end devices, ensuring compact key sizes for continuous authentication. \hyhases~is backward compatible and adheres to standards by leveraging SHA-256 and EC-based operations on Curve25519. \hyhases~offers a highly efficient aggregate signature, complemented with a PQ and FS umbrella signature using minimal hash calls.
+Therefore, our experiments affirms \hyhases~as the ideal hybrid signature scheme for DT applications.